WuChao-2024/rdk_en_wuc_check_fork/docs/toolchain_development/expert/api_reference.md

 Fuses a list of modules into a single module.

 Fuses only the following sequence of modules: conv, bn; conv, bn, relu; conv, relu; conv, bn, add; conv, bn, add, relu; conv, add; conv, add, relu; linear, bn; linear, bn, relu; linear, relu; linear, bn, add; linear, bn, add, relu; linear, add; linear, add, relu.
 For these sequences, the first element in the output module list performs the fused operation.
-The rest of the elements are set to nn.Identity()**Parameters**
+The rest of the elements are set to nn.Identity()

+**parameters**

-- **model** - Model containing the modules to be fused
+- **model** – Model containing the modules to be fused

-- **modules_to_fuse** - list of list of module names to fuse.
+- **modules_to_fuse** – list of list of module names to fuse.
 Can also be a list of strings if there is only a single list of modules to fuse.

-- **inplace** - bool specifying if fusion happens in place on the model, by default a new model is returned
+- **inplace** – bool specifying if fusion happens in place on the model, by default a new model is returned

-- **fuser_func** - Function that takes in a list of modules and outputs a list of fused modules of the same length.
-For example, fuser_func([convModule, BNModule]) returns the list [ConvBNModule, nn.Identity()].
-Defaults to torch.ao.quantization.fuse_known_modules
+- **fuser_func** – Function that takes in a list of modules and outputs a list of fused modules of the same length.
+For example, fuser_func([convModule, BNModule]) returns the list [ConvBNModule, nn.Identity()] Defaults to torch.ao.quantization.fuse_known_modules

-- **fuse_custom_config_dict** - custom configuration for fusion
+- **fuse_custom_config_dict** – custom configuration for fusion

 ```python
 # Example of fuse_custom_config_dict